uio-carpentry/organisational/reporting/report_carpentry-uio_2022.md

 ### GitHub, Communication

-### TO DO FOR 2023
+### TO DO FOR 2023 NOTES
-- Reaorganize the structure of R courses such as "Data Carpentry: Social Sciences and Humanities Using R".
+- Reorganize the structure of R courses such as "Data Carpentry: Social Sciences and Humanities Using R".
 (Spreadsheet?, Open refine?)
-SHould we divided the course in two?
+Should we divide the course in two?
-- A common pattern across year is that a part of the partecipant that register do not come or de-register the day before the workshop making difficult to let people on the waiting list to be able to partecipate.
+- A common pattern across year is that a part of the participant that register only comes or de-register the day before the workshop, making it difficult to let people on the waiting list to be able to participate.
 Should we open the courses for a number > than the actual capacity?
-- Course informations need to be made more visible for the participants in the site and sending an e-mail with set-up instruction in advance
+- Course information needs to be made more visible for the participants in the site and sending an e-mail with set-up instructions in advance
-- When sending Post-workshop survey send also link to DSC newsletter
+- When sending the Post-workshop survey send also link to DSC newsletter
-- Need more control over the instructors, some feedback were partcularly negative towards soem of the instructors.
-It could help to have more cordinations between co-instructors,
+- Need more control over the instructors; some feedback was particularly negative towards soem of the instructors.
+It could help to have more coordination between co-instructors,